Call OUH Fund for Pre-graduate Stipends

 - If the pre-graduate project is part of a larger project, a Gantt chart, timeline or similar showing how the goals of the pre-graduate project are placed in the overall project.If the pre-graduate student has already started the pre-graduate project, in step 2 of efond, please include a progression report describing obtained milestones, etc.

-You will receive a confirmation by email from “efond” if your application is submitted correctly (please check your spam filter if you do not receive an email).
+A confirmation of receipt will be sent by email from “efond” when your application has been submitted (please check your spam filter if you do not receive an email).

 Language